x-meienberg/smartspot/README.md

 This paper introduces three important features that need to be included into such a model:

-- Acoustic vectors
+- Acoustic vectors: Train a convolutional neural network (CNN with 16 nodes) to reproduce filtering vectors in R^2048 where the acoustic vectors should match in eudlidian space close to each other
-- Key and mode
+- Key and mode: Information about key
 - Tempo